 Another article written by Richard J. Wurtman9, while older, still contains a lot of interesting information about the health benefits of sunlight, and is well worth a read-through.
 He rightfully points out the role of sunlight on synchronizing the hormonal rhythms of your body.
 Melatonin, for example, which is synthesized by your pineal gland, is profoundly affected by light and dark, and proper exposure to bright sun during the day is important for maintaining your internal rhythm.
 Melatonin, as you may recall, is also a potent antioxidant with cancer-fighting properties, so please do not underestimate the importance of daily UV exposure – as well as the avoidance of artificial light after sunset.

-What Makes for a Safe Tanning Session?
+What Makes for an Ideal Tanning Session?

 There are two primary concerns with tanning beds that you need to be aware of: